Sundiver

+Background

+The Five Galaxies are filled with alien races, all of whom were "uplifted" into sentience by another race through the use of directed breeding.
+As "payment" for being made sentient, the uplifted races are subservient to their uplifters for a period of time.
+All existing races have reached sentience through this process, and follow a common evolution in which the races become free of their uplifters, enter a period of independent power, and then fade and eventually disappear.

+The arrival of a human ship at a populated star upsets the established races as humanity reached sentience on their own.
+This had been believed to be impossible, nothing of the sort is known in the eons-old galactic library.
+This leads to great arguments among the alien powers.
+Humanity begins to uplift other species on Earth, including chimpanzees and dolphins, but does not demand subservience.

 Plot summary

-The novel begins with the main character, Jacob Demwa, working at the center for uplift on Earth, while he recovers from a tragedy at the Vanilla Space Needle where he saved the space elevator from destruction but lost his love in the process.
+Jacob Demwa, who works at the center for uplift on Earth, is recovering from a tragedy at the Vanilla Space Needle where he saved the space elevator from destruction but lost his love in the process.
 An alien friend of Demwa's, Fagin (a Kanten), contacts Demwa and offers him a job.
 Initially reluctant to return to his previous life as a scientific investigator, Demwa agrees to attend a secret meeting.
 He learns that there are "ghosts" appearing in the Sun's chromosphere.
-The ghosts are without precedent in the galactic library.
+The ghosts are without precedent in the galactic library, and they seem to be yet another self-sentient race arising in the Solar System.